 After the tutorial, I’ll answer some questions about the craft too.
 If you have any questions, you can leave them here in the comments or even join my Facebook page and ask me there too!

-Most of the supplies for this project I already had on hand, but they are super easy to find here on my Amazon Shopping List.
+Most of the supplies for this project I already had on hand, but they are super easy to find online as well.

 Even though you can buy brand new rolling pins, I highly recommend finding them used at a thrift shop if you can.
 I prefer to use old wooden rolling pins because they have more character and tell a deeper story with all of their dents and little flaws.